Serbia

 Based on the most recent published official birth records (and Birthgap harmonisation where noted).

-- Lowest total fertility rate in Europe and globally
+- Lowest total mortality rate (TMR) in Europe

-- Youngest mean age at childbearing in Europe
+- Lowest mean age at childbearing in Europe

 Key fertility indicators — Serbia